Layr-Labs/eigenlayer-contracts/docs/AVS-Guide.md

 ### *Opting into AVS*
 In order for any EigenLayer operator to be able to opt-in to a AVS, EigenLayer provides two interfaces: `optIntoSlashing(..)` and `recordFirstStakeUpdate(..)`.
 The sequential flow for opting into a AVS using these functions is as follows:
 1. The operator first opts into slashing by calling  `optIntoSlashing(..)` in `Slasher.sol`, where it has to specify the address of the AVS's ServiceManager contract in the argument.
 This step results in the operator giving permission to the AVS's ServiceManager contract to slash the operator via EigenLayer, if the operator is ever proven to have engaged in adversarial behavior while responding to the AVS's task.
 Successful call to  `optIntoSlashing(..)` emits the `OptedIntoSlashing(..)` event.
-2. Next, the operator needs to register with the AVS on chain via a AVS-specific registry contract (see the [this](https://github.com/Layr-Labs/eigenlayer-contracts/blob/middleware-guide/docs/Middleware-Guide.md#guide-to-provided-middleware-contracts) section for examples).
+2. Next, the operator needs to register with the AVS on chain via a AVS-specific registry contract (see [this](https://github.com/Layr-Labs/eigenlayer-contracts/blob/middleware-guide/docs/Middleware-Guide.md#guide-to-provided-middleware-contracts) section for examples).
 To integrate with EigenLayer, the middleware's Registry contract provides a registration endpoint that calls on the `recordFirstStakeUpdate(..)` in the AVS's ServiceManager contract which in turn calls the `recordFirstStakeUpdate(..)` function in `Slasher.sol`.
 On successful execution of this function call, the event `MiddlewareTimesAdded(..)` is emitted and the operator has to start serving the tasks from the AVS.

 The following figure illustrates the above flow:
 ![Operator opting-in](./images/operator_opting.png)